Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Using the API in React

 Hosting the Jekyll website – which includes the API endpoints – on either GitHub or CloudCannon makes it easy to change the content, and see how this is in sync with the SPA that consumes the content, in this demo developed in React:
 <a href="https://api.roozen.nl" target="_blank" rel="noopener noreferrer">
 https://api.roozen.nl
 </a>

+## Other use cases

+You can even use Jekyll to load a MongoDB database, which can be done by using a script in JavaScript and load different kinds of JSON files and structures at the same time or by just loading one JSON file directly.
+Here is a link to the documentation of <a href="https://docs.mongodb.com/manual/reference/program/mongoimport/" target="_blank" rel="noopener noreferrer">
+MongoDB</a>.

+That's all there is to it.

+So now just use your imagination.
+There is more you can do with Jekyll, than with Jekyll on its own!